 conditions and character of a neighborhood.

-The neighbors in the Arbury Hills neighborhood in Mokena are upper-middle income, making it an above average income neighborhood.
+The neighbors in the Arbury Hills neighborhood in Mokena are wealthy, making it among the 15% highest income neighborhoods in America.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

 a higher income than 86.2% of the neighborhoods in America.